10.1 Youth Training

 Key Takeaways

-• Technique failure, excessive fatigue, heat stress, pain, or adult-style maximal lifting should trigger modification.
+• Technique breakdown, heat stress, pain, or any push toward adult-style maximal lifting should trigger immediate modification or referral.

 Training Youth Without Adult Assumptions

-NASM special-population guidance treats youth training as its own coaching problem.
-Children and adolescents can benefit from exercise, resistance training, balance, skill work, and aerobic activity, but the trainer should not copy an adult strength program and shrink the loads.
-The goal is movement literacy, confidence, and safe physical activity habits.
+NASM CPT7 treats youth training (roughly ages 6-17) as its own coaching problem, not a scaled-down adult program.
+Children and adolescents benefit from resistance training, balance, skill work, and aerobic activity, but the trainer should never copy an adult strength plan and simply shrink the loads.
+The goal is movement literacy, confidence, and lifelong physical-activity habits.

 Youth factorTraining implicationSafer trainer choice